nmeri17/suphle-docs/src/index.md

 actionLink: /docs/v1/quick-start/
 features:
 - title: Built for the architecturally inclined
-  details: Domain Driven Design?
-Modular-monoliths?
+  details: Modular-monoliths?
 Decoupled components?
 SOLID principles?
 Slim controllers?
-Service oriented architectures?
 If those terms appeal to you, you are at the right place!
 - title: Intuitive Design
-  details: Given a penchant for OOP, class names are preferred over aliases in all cases (labelling, payloads/DTOs, routing), both for instant recognition of its purpose and location, and for auto-wiring them.
-No includes, no folder scanning, no questionable instantiation (during booting or whenever) is done without your consent
+  details: Given a penchant for OOP, class names are preferred over aliases in all cases (labelling, payloads/DTOs, routing), both for instant recognition of its purpose and location, but for lazy-loading and auto-wiring them.
+In addition, there are includes, no folder scanning, no questionable instantiation (during booting or whenever) is done without your consent
 - title: Infinite flexibility
   details: Every step of the core experience is both replaceable and configurable in order to maximize your comfort.
-No conventional assumptions are made regarding project's requirements
+No conventional assumptions are made regarding project's requirements.
+No hard-coded folder names.
+Don't like the ORM?
+Swap it out!
 footer: Made with ❤️ by Nmeri Alphonsus
 ---